jasmesp/autopush-script/README.md

 ## Description

 This script watches a directory and commits changes to a Git repository on every change, then pushes every 5 minutes.
-It's a simple way to keep your repository up to date without having to manually commit and push.
+It is currently best used for backup type jobs as it doesn't fetch or pull from the remote repository etc.

+## Conflicts on push

+It should print an error to the console and log the error.

 ## Install